-- To do search and replace in vi, can search for a regex, then make change, then repeat search, repeat command:
+- To do search and replace in vi, can search for a regex, then make change, then repeat search, repeat command

 - in vi (and sed, awk, more, less) we

 delimit regular expressions with /

 - capitalize sentences

-- any lower case character following by a period and two spaces should be replaced by a capital
+- any lower case character followed by a period and one or two spaces should be replaced by a capital

 - search for /\. [[:lower:]]/

-- \circ then type $4 \sim$
+- then type 4~

-- \circ then type ${\tt n}$. as many times as necessary
+- then type n. as many times as necessary

 - n moves to the next occurrence, and . repeats the capitalization command